SlashDB/timesheet-demo/README.md

 ```

 > Tip: during development, a lot of changes will happen in the assets,
-> so it would be nice not to have to rebuild the binary every time we change anything,
+> so it would be nice not to have to rebuild the binary every time we change anything.
-> so good that go-bindata has a debug mode, running:
+> It's good that go-bindata has a debug mode, running:
 > ```go-bindata -debug ./assets/... index.html```
-> will generate a *bindata.go* file but mock assets with function calls that load
+> will generate a *bindata.go* file, but mock assets with function calls that load
-> files form the HD, when done call just *./build.sh*
+> files form the HDD, when done debugging, just run *./build.sh*

 #### /app/reg/
 Before we can login we need a user, and for that we need to implement a way
 to register one.
 We need to generate a password hash,
-store user info in the DB - SlashDB comes in handy here.
+store user info in the DB - once again, SlashDB comes in handy here.

 ```go
 ...